|

 However, user input data is just that.
 And this adds yet another

 resource for comparison as well as Overture, Google and WordTracker.
+Another very powerful application is the competitor analysis

 module.
 Following a keyword search, WebCEO will pull the top